December 4, 2019

 2. What is your topic?

-3. For whom is your topic suitable?
+3. Who is your topic suitable for?

 5. What is the goal of your topic?